Toronto Market Report

 Scarborough and the East End, defined by TRREB as communities E01 through E11, forms the entire eastern portion of the Toronto municipality, with overall resale activity slightly less than Midtown Toronto and Etobicoke.
 Starting along the lakeshore, the region is bounded to the west by the Don Valley Parkway, while Victoria Park Avenue forms the remainder of its western boundary up to Steeles Avenue.
 Close to Downtown East, the neighbourhoods of Danforth, Leslieville, and the Beaches feature some of the best restaurants and music venues in the city.
 With close proximity to downtown Toronto, these neighbourhoods offer the appeal of the city without the high-rise condo and office towers.

-Notably, freehold properties in Scarborough continue to have the lowest inventory in the city at just under six weeks of supply.
-Across all Scarborough homes, inventory was less than 2 months in the first quarter.
-As expected from this limited supply, properties in Scarborough are currently selling faster than anywhere in the city, with Scarborough freeholds selling in 18 days on average.
-However, with many buyers continuing to hold out for lower rates, selling times are up close to 5 days from a year ago.
+Notably, freehold properties in Scarborough continue to have the lowest inventory in the city at only seven weeks of supply.
+Across all Scarborough homes, inventory averaged 2.3 months in the third quarter.
+As expected from this limited supply, properties in Scarborough continue to sell faster than anywhere in the city, with Scarborough freeholds selling relatively quickly at 18 days on average.
+However, with many buyers continuing to hold out for lower rates, inventory and selling times are still up from a year ago.

 Community Overview